Tame your Eyebrows

 - Brow Gel

-Step One: Trim The Excess.
+Step One: Trim The Excess

+When it comes to deciding how to tame your eyebrows, trimming the excess can be a great quick win.
 Brush your brow hair upwards with a spoolie brush and then use your eyebrow scissors to gently snip off the longest hairs—make sure to stagger the length as you go and don't chop off too much.

-Step Two: Pluck Off.
+Step Two: Pluck

 The best time to tweeze is after the shower as warm water opens up the hair follicles, so the hairs come out easier and with less pain.
 Use a magnifying mirror to make sure you don’t miss the tiniest of hairs.